History of Wanapitei

 The name Wanapitei (pronounced wawna – puh – TAY) comes from the Anishnabai name Wanapiteiping, which means “oblong body of water, full to overflowing.”
 Camp Wanapitei’s 42-acre property, located on Lake Temagami, is surrounded by beach, river and forest.

 At present, Wanapitei is owned by a group of committed shareholders.
 The fifteen member board of directors is composed of past campers and staff members, each with an extensive canoe tripping background.
-Our current C.E.O is Ted Moores, a long time Wanapitei camper and staff member.
+Our current President is Geoff Hodgins, a long time Wanapitei camper and staff member (and grandson of Stan and Laura-Belle).
+Our Board Chair is Seana Irvine, former camper and staff and current staff mom.
 The board strives to keep Wanapitei’s policies and procedures in-line with the highest standards of the camping movement and often is a leader in the field.